Wal8800/wal8800.github.io/docs/_posts/2022-06-04-application-indicator-ubuntu.markdown

 When the python application starts, it creates an app indicator object with information such as the icon file path and the type of status icon.
 Then the application creates a `GtkMenu`  object and pass the menu to the app indicator.
 The app indicator will pass the menu to dbusmenu library and parse the `GtkMenu` object recursively to create `DbusmenuMenu` and `DbusmenuMenuItem`.
 After that, the app indicator will create a dbusmenu server and register a StatusNotifierItem on the D-Bus.

 The D-Bus is a message bus system that is available on Ubuntu for communication between processes and applications.
 There is a daemon running in the background to route messages.
 The python application uses the D-Bus to communicate with the extension and vice versa.
-We can watch the D-Bus messages using `dbus-monitor` command in the terminal.
+For further information and general concepts about D-Bus, refer to [the officiial tutorial](https://dbus.freedesktop.org/doc/dbus-tutorial.html).
+To check the D-Bus messages exchanged for app indicator icon, we can watch the D-Bus messages using `dbus-monitor` command in the terminal.

-For example, the following message are emitted to the daemon when the python application registers status notifier item on the D-Bus.
+For example, the following message was emitted to the daemon when the python application registers status notifier item on the D-Bus.

 ```console